Mr7F/sublime-jumper/readme.md

 # Sublime - Jumper
 ## Quick Jump
-Taking inspiration from [Quick Scope](https://github.com/unblevable/quick-scope), the command `select_next_char`, go to the next / previous occurrence of the character that start a word.
+Taking inspiration from [Quick Scope](https://github.com/unblevable/quick-scope), the command `jumper_quick_jump`, go to the next / previous occurrence of the character that start a word.

 You can also extend the selection up to the next / previous occurrence of the character that start a word.

 The settings `"jumper_quick_jump_show_word_bounds": true,` will show the characters where you can jump to with that command (only on the current line by default, to show them all, set `jumper_quick_jump_show_all_lines` to true).

-You can also just jump to the next / previous occurrence of the character even if it does not start a word.
+You can also just jump to the next / previous occurrence of the character even if it does not start a word (character included).

 ## Go To Anywhere
 Taking inspiration from [EasyMotion](https://github.com/tednaleid/sublime-EasyMotion) and [Ace Jump](https://github.com/acejump/AceJump) it's also possible to press a shortcut,